Mehdi9721/JavaCore-Notes-for-CCEE/README.md

 ## Class in JAVA
 ***Key 1 (class) ->***
 Java class has static/class related and non-static/instance related variables and methods and by default there values are 0. <br>
+Java class can be abstract and final, final class can not get inherited and We are not able to create object of abstract class. <br>
+---> Abstract class. <br>
+Abstract class  can contain abstract methods (abstract void x();) and class which inherits abstract class it is necessory for them to implement abstract methods of Parent class. <br>
+## Interfaces
+Need of interfaces arises for achiving multiple inheritanse and providing more detailed polymorphism to classes. <br>
+Interface can have (default void x(){}) default method with body and (void x();) method with no body.
+(Public, static and final) <br>